edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Product_SecurityTag.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01007301
-Comments: A product tag device to provide protection from a peril such as theft.
+rdfs:comment | A product tag device to provide protection from a peril such as theft. edi3:cefactBusinessProcess | In All Contexts

 Properties: